Travel Guide for Turkmenistan

 Dress code

 There is no particular dress code required for Turkmenistan.
 Turkmenistan is not a particularly conservative country and dress ranges from completely covered all the way through to mini skirts and bikinis.
 The most important thing to consider when dressing for Turkmenistan is comfort.
-In summer it can be extremely hot so light, loose fitting clothes that offer good sun protection is the order of the day.
-Even in Spring and Autumn the sun can be very strong.
+In summer it can be extremely hot, so light, loose fitting clothes that offer good sun protection is the order of the day.
+Even in spring and autumn the sun can be very strong.

 Religion

 The majority of people in Turkenistan are Muslim, with the majority being Sunni Muslim.
 The second largest faith is Orthodox Christianity which are about 6% of the population while Protestant Christians are 1%.
+However, you may be surprised in some of the ways that Islam is reserved, and the vast majority of Turkmens aren't really religious.

 Ethnicity

 Turkmenistan is primarily made up of ethnic Turkmens.
-85% of the population of Turkmenistan is Turkmen, roughly %5 is Russian, 5% is Uzbek, while a little over 1% of Azeri and .5% is Kazakh.
+85% of the population of Turkmenistan is Turkmen, roughly %5 is Russian, 5% is Uzbek, while a little over 1% of Azeri and 0.5% is Kazakh.
 There are various other ethnicities living in Turkmenistan including German, Kyrgyz, Tajik, Armenian, Balochi and Ukrainian.

 Photography

 Turkmenistan is an extremely photogenic country.
 With so much colour and so many interesting sights, you'll barely have a chance to put your camera down.
 However, you also need to be careful with photos in Turkmenistan.
 Photos of government buildings, military or police are strictly forbidden.
 Likewise you also need to be careful when taking photos in market places.
 It is always best to ask people's permission before taking photos of them.
+These may seem like the same sorts of things that you'll be cautioned about in many other countries, however it is definitely more of a consideration in Turkmenistan than in most places.
+And whilst these things may seem obvious or predictable, there are all sorts of things that you may be told off for photographing, that you wouldn't be able to predict.
+If you're with one of us, obviously we will point out these things specifically, however if you're alone in Ashgabat, the general rule is that if anyone starts yelling at you or tells you to stop photographing something, regardless of who it is or what you're photographing, just stop.

 Shopping